 If you were to search your carpet for bed bugs, you might not see any.
 But the near microscopic, clear eggs of bed bugs may remain undetectable.

-But bed bugs anywhere in the home is a problem and one that requires immediate attention.
+But bed bugs anywhere in the home are a problem and one that requires immediate attention.

-The important thing to remember, if you find bed bugs in your carpet, or if you suspect that you have them, you’re almost certain to have them elsewhere in your home – including the bedroom.
+The important thing to remember is if you find bed bugs in your carpet, or if you suspect that you have them, you’re almost certain to have them elsewhere in your home – including the bedroom.

 As a result, you’re going to want to focus on treating more than just your carpet to ensure you’ve vanquished the little pests once and for all.

-But in this article, we’ll focus specifically on how to address a bed bug infestation in carpet.
+But in this article, we’ll focus specifically on how to address a bed bug infestation on a carpet.